Replacing Your Hardwood Flooring? 3 Prospective Trends

 Few things are more inconvenient than renovating your home and discovering that the design selections you made are no longer in style.
 Fortunately, by knowing the latest trends of the interior design market, you can make flooring upgrades that help your home feel fresh and new.
-Here are three prospective hardwood flooring trends for 2019.
+Here are three prospective hardwood flooring trends.

 1. Sustainable Hardwoods